acmiitr/KSOS/readme.md

 This section will mainly explain how to build KSOS on a Debian-based Linux.

+**NOTE**: If you just want to run the latest release of KSOS, you can download a prebuilt version from [here](https://github.com/acmiitr/KSOS/raw/dev/disk.img).
+Simply run it using `qemu-system-i386 disk.img`.

 ### Dependencies

 Make sure the following are installed before proceeding further: